elleobrien/Bigdata_Bighair/README.md

 + Estimate the hair size in the sample images in the "Looks_by_Decades" directory.
   - The script 3_Size_in_Sample_Images.R estimates the hair density in every image selected as representative of a decade (in Looks_by_Decades) and outputs the estimates in Sample_image_hair_size.csv.

+**Gender_trends** contains a script to estimate the disriminability of two binary labels (male/female) in the dataset (Discriminability_by_Year.R) using random forest classification.
+The input is coordinates.csv, which contains the four features measured for each hair map, and the output is Discriminability_by_year.csv.
+The output file includes both actual discriminability-per-year as well as a smoothed timeseries.